interior-castle/nicomachean-ethics/book-3.md

 Neither is choice an opinion, since mere opinion lacks the moral dimension we see in choices — how they form our character and how praise/blame are (not) assigned to them.

 Aristotle ends inconclusively.
 What is choice?
 It's something involving the rational principle and thought.
 It's voluntary — but not all things voluntary are choices.
+He's defined it mostly by negation.

 ## Chapter 3

-Stephen is really cool!